+'''

-movies: id, title, director\id, ...
+movies: id, title, director_id, ...

+'''

-movie\directors: id, name, has\oscar, ...
+movie_directors: id, name, has_oscar, ...

-To filter movies by directors that have won an Oscar using a Solr join on the movie\directors collection, you can send the following filter query to the movies collection:
+To filter movies by directors that have won an Oscar using a Solr join on the movie_directors collection, you can send the following filter query to the movies collection:

-fq={!join from=id fromIndex=movie\directors to=director\id}has\oscar:true fromIndex.
+fq={!join from=id fromIndex=movie_directors to=director_id}has_oscar:true

+Notice that the query criteria of the filter (has_oscar:true) is based on a field in the collection specified using fromIndex.
 Keep in mind that you cannot return fields from the fromIndex collection using join queries, you can only use the fields for filtering results in the "to" collection (movies).